Same-sex marriage in Nevada: Native American nations

 The Law and Order Code of the Fort McDermitt Paiute and Shoshone Tribe states that marriage is governed by state law rather than tribal law.
-As such, same-sex marriage is legal in the reservation of the tribe.
+As such, same-sex marriage is legal on its reservation.
 The Law and Order Code of the Fallon Paiute-Shoshone Tribe generally refers to married spouses as "husband and wife" but states that marriages entered into outside the tribe's jurisdiction are valid if they are valid in the jurisdiction where they were entered into.
 Similar language is found in the codes of the Washoe Tribe of Nevada and California, and the Yomba Shoshone Tribe.
 The laws of the Ely Shoshone Tribe do not allow for the solemnization of same-sex marriages.
 Its Tribal Code states that "a male and a female person, at least 18 years of age, not nearer of kin than second cousins or cousins of the half blood, and not having a husband or wife living, may be joined in marriage."

+While there are no records of same-sex marriages as understood from a Western perspective being performed in Native American cultures, there is evidence for identities and behaviours that may be placed on the LGBT spectrum.
+Many of these cultures recognized two-spirit individuals who were born male but wore women's clothing and performed everyday household work and artistic handiwork which were regarded as belonging to the feminine sphere.
 Marriages between two-spirit people and men or women have been historically performed among these tribes.
 In Shoshone culture, two-spirit individuals are known as ta̲i̲nna waʼippe ([ˈten.na ˈwaʔip.pɨ]).
 They performed women's activities but did not always wear women's clothing.
 Some of them married men, others married women, while others remained unmarried.
 It was considered inappropriate, however, for two ta̲i̲nna waʼippe to form a relationship.
 The Northern Paiute people refer to two-spirit people who crossed out of the masculine gender as tudayapi ([tɨˈɾajapai]), and they were likewise free to marry either men or women.
 The two-spirit status thus allowed for marriages between two biological males to be performed in these tribes.